 |3||Signal||Signal + (Hot)||Left audio channel|

-With the addition of a ring conductor (R), we open up different possibilities, such as supporting balanced mono signals and unbalanced stereo signals.
+Adding a ring conductor (R) opens up different possibilities, such as support for balanced mono signals and unbalanced stereo signals.

-As seen in the “Unbalanced Mono” column above, the engineer can opt to make the additional conductor carry a microphone signal instead.
-In this case, where the audio is unbalanced, we may also sometimes refer to this as a single-ended plug.
+As the “Unbalanced Mono” column shows, the engineer can make the additional conductor carry a microphone signal instead.
+In cases like these, wherein the audio is unbalanced, we can refer to this as a single-ended plug.

-Common Usage: These are the most common jack connectors, and you’ll often see them on the end of most stock headphone cables.
+Common Usage: These are the most common jack connectors; you’ll often see them on the end of most stock headphone cables.

 Available Connectors: Tip, sleeve, and two ring connectors with three insulating bands.

 Aside from transmitting stereo audio signals, the TRRS plug also has a dedicated conductor for a microphone.
 However, its position in the line-up varies depending on whether it follows the Cellular Telecommunications and Internet Association (CTIA) or Open Mobile Terminal Platform (OMTP) standards.

 As such, this connection configuration is also called the CTIA or OMTP TRRS jack connector format.